|Lifespan:||10 to 14 years|

 With the power and working history of this breed, good training and socialization are essential with owning a German Shepherd.

-Behind only the family-friendly Labrador Retriever, the German Shepherd is the second most popular breed in the U.S. This is mostly due to the breed’s diversity, as they are not only great family dogs but also expert working dogs, show dogs, and service dogs.
-They are wonderful family animals and working animals, which probably accounts for their high popularity.
+Behind only the family-friendly Labrador Retriever, the German Shepherd is the second most popular breed in the U.S. This is mostly due to the breed’s diversity, as they are not only great family dogs but also expert working dogs, show dogs, and service dogs, which probably accounts for their high popularity.

 Many people confuse the two as different breeds, but they are the same animal.